 For this activity, I’d recommend just demonstrating the activities from the video that your child or students could work on successfully.
 They could experiment with balls of various types and sizes.

-Note: I have a roundup post from last year with more ideas for Montessori-inspired movement activities.
+Note: I have a roundup post with many more ideas for Montessori-inspired movement activities.

 Montessori Monday Link-Up